 “Perhaps not but I am asking you, shed your skin.”

-Many torturous hours passed this way, until she stood surrounded by an opaque mass of skin layered between six white shifts.
+Many torturous hours passed this way until she stood, surrounded by an opaque mass of skins, layered between six white shifts.

 “Remove your shift.”
-He hissed with exhaustion.
+He hissed, with exhaustion.

 “Only if you will shed your final skin.”
 The Lindworm consented, screaming as he sloughed off the last of his scales.

-Bursting and fragmenting they fell away to reveal a grey and formless mass.
-Astrid did not recoil, but hauled him up and down into the bath of ashes and water.
-Taking up the scrubbing brushes she tore and gouged chunks out of the blubbering mass.
-Tears dripped into the bath as a young man was revealed to her.
+Bursting and fragmenting, they fell away, to reveal a grey and formless mass.
+Astrid did not recoil, but hauled him up and thenb down into the bath of ashes and water.
+Taking up the scrubbing brushes, she tore and gouged chunks out of the blubbering mass.
+Tears dripped into the bath, as a young man was revealed to her.

-Moonlight crept over the floor as she laid him tenderly in the bath of milk.
-Gently she washed his face, his neck, his limbs, and took him into her arms.
+Moonlight crept over the floor, as she laid him tenderly in the bath of milk.
+Gently, she washed his face, his neck, his limbs, and took him into her arms.

-A pair of white swans flew over the wild flower meadow to settle on the glittering river.
-The queen watched them from the topmost tower, her son placing his arm around her as they withdrew from the room and approached the bridal chamber.
-Catching hold of her wrist, the prince held the Queen back as a mass of scaled skin, and seven embroidered shifts, were revealed to them.
-He turned to close the door, but his mother pushed it wider, for she had seen what he had not, Astrid and the Lindworm Prince, young Sigurd resting in each other’s arms.
+A pair of white swans flew over the wild flower meadow, to settle on the glittering river.
+The queen watched them from the topmost tower, her son placing his arm around her, as they withdrew from the room, and approached the bridal chamber.
+Catching hold of her wrist, the prince held the Queen back, as a mass of scaled skin, and seven embroidered shifts, were revealed to them.
+He turned to close the door, but his mother pushed it wider, for she had seen what he had not, Astrid and the Lindworm Prince, young Sigurd, resting in each other”s arms.

 Persephone